 Before We Get Started: Important Notes About These Affordable US Universities

-The following information and tuition-fees refers solely to undergraduate degrees, but many of these universities offer graduate degrees as well.
-If the fees sound good to you, click on their names to go their websites and learn more.
+The following information and tuition fees refer solely to undergraduate degrees, but many of these universities offer graduate degrees, as well.
+You can learn more about each school by clicking on the links.

-Just remember that there might be additional mandatory fees beyond the tuition, like annual enrollment fees and cost for course materials, and that you need to take housing and commuting expenses into account when choosing where to study.
+Just remember that there might be additional mandatory fees beyond tuition, like annual enrollment fees and costs for course materials.
+You’ll also need to take housing and commuting expenses into account when choosing where to study.

 If you need help figuring out how to manage your personal finances during your degree, read these 9 smart tips to get started.